 - Applicants receiving compensation or pension benefits from the military service are not disqualified from applying.

 - The applicant shall also possess the following Vision standards:

 - Corrected vision-binocular vision no worse than 20/40.

 - Uncorrected vision-binocular vision no worse than 20/100 (with the exception for long term successful users of soft contact lenses).

 - The applicant shall also have the ability to distinguish the colors of red, green, and amber.

 - The applicant shall have no pathology of the eyes.

 - Minimum standards as set forth by the Indiana Public Retirement Fund-PERF.

 - Applicants shall not have been convicted of a felony.

-- Must submit to an oral interview.
+- Must submit to two (2) oral interviews.